RalphHightower/EOL-RalphHightower/Obituary.md

 Hightower living in Aiken,  SC.
 Although Ralph and Paula had no children,  they adopted and bred Beagles, with many as members of their household; some competed in obedience, show confirmation, and performance (Fast CAT).
 He graduated from Bamberg-Ehrhardt High School in 1971 and the University of South Carolina with a BS degree in Computer Science in 1976.
 He played tenor saxophone in the Bamberg-Ehrhardt
-Marching Band and Concert Band and a few years in the USC Marching Band and Concert Band.
+Marching Band and Concert Band and a few years in the USC Marching Band and Concert Band and baritonensax in the jazz band.
-He was employed by NCR for fourteen years, where he met his wife, and retired from SC Department of Health and Environmental Control after fourteen years.
-In between, he worked for a few banks, an insurance software company, a telecom company as a contractor, and a few dot bombs
+He was also a DJ at WUSC-AM playing rock music; it wasn't called classic rock back then.
-(aka dot com companies that failed).
+He was employed by NCR for fourteen years, where he met his wife (he didn't realize that his start date of February 14, 1977 was significant, and retired from SC Department of Health and Environmental Control after fourteen years.
+In between, he worked for a few banks, an insurance software company, a telecom company as a contractor, and a few DOT-BOMBs (DOT-COM business failures).
 ## Interests
 ### NASA
 Ralph was only four years older than NASA and followed NASA exploration in space beginning with manned spaceflight, Mercury through Apollo,